The short answer

 Recommended brands:

-- Hurtta Extreme Warmer — rated to -25°C, full body + belly coverage. $130–$200.
-Many Calgary Doberman owners use this
+- Hurtta Extreme Warmer: rated to -25°C, full body and belly coverage. $130 to $200.
+The most common pick among Calgary Doberman owners we work with.

 What NOT to buy: cheap fashion coats without belly coverage, jackets sized for short-bodied breeds, fleece-only sweaters for sub -10°C, wool coats that absorb moisture.